tenglina/quantization/README.md

 # quantization

-K-Means Quantization vs Linear Quantization on Neural Networks
+In this Repo, I perform K-means quantization and Linear Quantization from scratch.